superliuwr/superliuwr.github.io/source/_posts/microservices.md

 A microservice is an isolated, loosely-coupled unit of development that works on a single concern.

+* Decomposable
+* Autonomous
+* Scalable
+* Communicable

+As a possible macro strategy, split your application using these three guidelines:

+* Split services by capabilities
+* Try to keep subdomains on a single service
+* Prepare for scale, but don't scale while there's no need to

 # Benefits

 * Freedom to pick the right tool: Is that new library or development platform something you always wanted to use?
 You can (if it's the right tool for the job).